Meteor-Community-Packages/stratosphere/README.md

 %appdata%\..\Local\.meteor\package-metadata\v2.0.1
 ```
 Next, you copy the existing database file and give it the filename you see when going to the front-end of your package server.
-Note that Meteor does not currently support package servers running on another port than port 80, [see this PR](https://github.com/meteor/meteor/pull/4460)

 ## Usage
 To publish and sync with Stratosphere, you have to set the package server URL to your stratosphere URL.